Head and Neck Cancers: Oropharyngeal Cancer

 Lichen planus is an inflammatory condition that can affect many areas of the body, including the mucous membranes.
 In the mouth, this tissue is known as the oral mucosa.
 The white marbled patches, small bumps, and ulcers occur in the mouth (lips, tongue, gums, cheeks, throat) but cannot be transmitted to others.

-Lichen planus is characterized as a chronic autoimmune condition but it is unknown as to why it occurs.
+Lichen planus is characterized as a chronic autoimmune condition, but why it occurs is unknown.
 It is prevalent in many hepatitis C patients.
 Sometimes, flare-ups last weeks, but other cases may not resolve for months or years.

 There is no cure for oral lichen planus, but the condition can be controlled through medications and homeopathic remedies.